sveme/Report.jl/README.md

 Lightweight Markdown report generator for Julia.

-The very general idea is that you can create markdown formatted reports from within Julia code.
+The very general idea is that you can create markdown-formatted reports from within Julia code.
 Potentially helpful when running a data analysis pipeline that creates tables and plots as output.
 Uses [pandoc](http://johnmacfarlane.net/pandoc/) Markdown and some of its extensions.

 Some examples: